YasmineBB/cycle-changes-tracker/README.md

 ### Heroku

+To deploy to Heroku, the following steps are to be followed:

+1.
 ## Credits

 - I used this article from [101 Computing](https://www.101computing.net/python-typing-text-effect/) to implement a typing effect on print and input statements as I believe it provided a nice flow to the programme.

 - Huge thank you for the help and support from my amazing mentor Richard Wells as well as tutor support who provided a lot of assistance throughout building this project when I got stuck!